Turkey-backed rebels close in on Islamic State-held Syrian city al-Bab

-ISTANBUL Turkey-backed rebels closed in on an Islamic State-held city in northern Syria on Friday, foreign minister Mevlut Cavusoglu said, with Turkish tanks and warplanes supporting the assault.
+ISTANBUL (Reuters) - Turkey-backed rebels closed in on an Islamic State-held city in northern Syria on Friday, foreign minister Mevlut Cavusoglu said, with Turkish tanks and warplanes supporting the assault.

 Hundreds of Arab and Turkmen fighters seized at least two villages west of al-Bab, the rebels said.
 The city is of strategic importance to Turkey, partly because Kurdish-dominated militias have also been trying to take it from the jihadists.